pixterm

 -s SCALE

-Don't resize image.-matte COLOR
+Don't resize image to fit terminal.-matte COLOR

 CAVEATS